-In addition to facilitating discussion, each pair of discussion leaders will be responsible for providing the class and the instructor with a "fact sheet" that summarizes the day's topic/readings (outside sources are encouraged).
+In addition to facilitating discussion, each pair of discussion leaders will be responsible for providing the class and the instructor with a well-organized and informative "fact sheet" that summarizes the day's topic/readings (outside sources are encouraged).

 Grades for discussion leaders will be determined by student feedback, instructor evaluation, and overall quality of fact sheet and discussion hour.